aabril/aabril/README.md

 - ⚡ Fun facts:
   - 2000: First time using Linux in the as a teenager -> Slackware 9.1 on a 486
   - 2004: First mac (iBook G4)
-  - I useds to play the oboe from the age of 9, later I've been more into computers.
+  - Used to play the oboe from the age of 9

 <!--
 **aabril/aabril** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.